FYI for VMI Faculty and Staff

 FYI@VMI has been specifically designed to close the gap between high school and college.
-The pilot program from last semester will be offered again in Fall 2013.
+The pilot program from Fall 2012 was extended and will be offered again in Fall 2015.
 Academics 101 (AC 101) which will be offered the first five weeks and Academic 102 (AC 102) which will be offered the last five weeks.
 The designated learning outcomes for the two courses are as follows:

 By successfully completing AC 101, new cadets will be able to:

 - define the term “protocol” within an academic setting and outline its principal components

 - set long- and short-term goals for academic success